What is Sports Premium Funding?

 – an increase in the number of extra-curricular opportunities by introducing new clubs as a tool to develop self-esteem, confidence and behaviour in selected groups of children

-– to provide support for Y6 sports leaders and Bronze Ambassadors to develop leadership skills.
+– to provide support for Y6 sports leaders to develop leadership skills.

 - To provide transport to sporting events to ensure inclusiveness of all children.